 Cult of Coquette is an all-vegan shoe company that makes stylish footwear for women.
 If you’re looking for a sky-high stiletto or sparkly sandals, Cult of Coquette is a brand to check out.Price: ~$105.00 – ~$219.00

 Bhava makes women’s vegan shoes and boots that have the look of leather but without the cruelty.
-They offer classic styles, such as Chelseas, Alpine-inspired laceups, and riding boots.
+They offer vegan leather versions of classic styles, such as Chelseas, Alpine-inspired laceups, and riding boots.
 They also incorporate recycled materials into their designs.

 Known for their colorful vegan wallets and accessories, Mohop also makes cute vegan sandals and clogs in iridescent and metallic colors.
 Wear these shoes and you’ll definitely be making an attention-getting statement!

 Another 100% vegan footwear company, Native works to maintain a light environmental footprint during their production process.
 They use a low-emission manufacturing process, and their shoes are made with a foam-injection molding process that minimizes waste.

 11. Nomadic State of Mind